 Duke members and their guests are expected to secure the lowest reasonable airfare offered.
 It is permissible to make reservations as far in advance of the departure as possible to secure the lower rates.
-Duke provides reimbursement at the economy or business fare rate for international travel.
+Duke provides reimbursement at the economy or business fare rate for international travel utilizing institutional funds; federal and other sponsors regulations apply and generally preclude reimbursement above the economy level airfare.
 The use of first class air accommodations is not authorized.

 Whenever possible, airfare should be charged to the Duke Corporate Card to minimize the out of pocket cost to the traveler.
 Airfares paid by other methods (personal credit card, cash, etc.) cannot be reimbursed to the traveler until after the trip takes place.
 Membership fees to airline clubs are not reimbursable.
 Upgrades at the expense of Duke are not permitted.

 Note: Foreign/International travel applies to travel outside the United States and its territories, Canada, and Mexico.